Humanitarian response by national governments to the 2010 Haiti earthquake: East Asia

 China: The People's Republic of China sent a 60-member rescue team (National Earthquake Disaster Emergency Rescue Team), and Chinese Red Cross Society pledged US$1M.
 The Chinese government itself announced it plans to deliver an additional US$4.41 million in humanitarian aid.
 A medical assistance station has been set up by the Chinese rescue team in Port-au-Prince.
 On 21 January 2010, China donated an additional US$2.6 million and sent a 40-member medical care and epidemic prevention team.

 Japan: After the 1995 Great Hanshin earthquake, the Japanese government plans to offer up to US$5M in grant aid, which will be exercised through international organizations including UNICEF and the World Food Programme (WFP).
 It will also donate emergency relief materials for as much as ¥30 million (US$330,000).
 The Japanese Ministry of Defence deployed a disaster relief team (JDRT).
 The Japanese government sent a C-130 Hercules from Arizona with a 26 member-JDRT team and emergency relief goods stocked in Florida to Haiti.
 The medical team arrived at Léogâne, 30 km west of Port-au-Prince, and started its operation on 18 January 2010.
 The International Disaster Relief Medical Support Unit relieved JDRT of their activities in Léogâne.

 South Korea: South Korean National Emergency Management Agency immediately dispatched team of 35 rescue workers.
 They set up a clinic in Port-au-Prince.
 In January 2010, an additional 10-member team was sent to review the area and determine on-site needs.
 In March 2010, South Korea sent in a further 250 member force to Haiti for a United Nations (UN)-led peacekeeping mission to help rebuild.

 South Korea has provided a total of over US$13 million in aid, which is by far the largest aid package from East Asia, making it one of the main contributors of humanitarian aid to Haiti.
 The large-scale relief effort is seen to reflect the South Korea's determination to actively join the international efforts.
 South Korean President Lee Myung-bak hinted that additional assistance was on its way in a telephone conversation with UN Secretary-General Ban Ki-moon on 16 January 2010, and it sent an immediate US$1 million aid package as the first batch, and provided over US$10 million worth of aid on the second batch.
 About the two-thirds came directly from the South Korean government in the form of short and long-term aid, while the rest was the result of collective efforts from the private sector.
-Private organizations raised the another US$2 million for Haiti.
+Private organizations raised another US$2 million for Haiti.